vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/128/05_kratvA_yadasya.md

 I tentatively take Indra as the referent for iṣirā́ya in c, as he is addressed as iṣira in the first vs. of the next hymn (I.129.1) and is several times the referent of this stem elsewhere.
 But I do not insist on this identification.

 The ca in de is problematic, and this problem is connected with the question of the affiliation of vásūnām.
-Ge (fld. by Klein, DGRV I.234) takes ca as a clausal conjunction and supplies a 2nd verb “(beschenkt)” in d, parallel to ínvati in c.
+Geldner (fld. by Klein, DGRV I.234) takes ca as a clausal conjunction and supplies a 2nd verb “(beschenkt)” in d, parallel to ínvati in c.
 This requires that vásūnām be construed with majmánā (“mit einer Fülle von Gütern”).

 But majmánā does not take a genitive of specification but only of possession and in any case its contexts favor ‘might’ over ‘abundance’.
 Several times it appears parallel with krátvā (including nearby I.141.6, 143.2) in the collocation “with resolve and with might,” as it would here, though at some remove (see krátvā in pāda a).